risenyard/Game_of_Life/README.md

 ## File format
 * Grid will be read form the text file
-* First line of the text file indicated the width and height of the grid, unsigned intergers separated space.
-* All other lines will indicate the position of the living cells.
+* The lines will indicate the position of the living cells.
 Each line will have the horizontal and vertical position of the living cells.
     1. The position id based on zero-indexing, i.e. top left cell is 0 0
     2. Horizontal index increases from left to right.
     3. Vertical index increases from top to bottom.